As of Friday, September 9th, 2022, masks will be encouraged for all visitors to the Museum, but will no longer be

 The New York Transit Museum is excited to welcome visitors back to our Court Street station home.
-Advance tickets and masks are required.
+Advance tickets are required, and masks are encouraged.
 For the health and safety of our visitors and staff, we have updated our schedule and policies.
 Here’s what you need to know before you visit.

 Thursdays through Sundays, 10am to 4pm

 RESERVE YOUR TICKETS IN ADVANCE

 - All visitors, including members, must reserve tickets online in advance.